sagnikc395/vanara/README.md

-# donkey
+# vanara

-An interpreter for the monkey programming language.
+An interpreter for the Monkey programming language.

 ## Build